0%

 Crash with severe injury or deathCivil lawsuit, potential felonyMedical bills, lost income, pain damages

 Right-of-way rules do more than guide safe driving; they also help prove legal fault after a wreck.
-Police reports, video footage, and witness statements can show that another motorist skipped a stop sign or turned left across your path.
-Once fault is clear, you may collect payment for hospital fees, therapy, car repairs, and the pain you have endured.
+Police reports, video footage, and other evidence can show that another motorist skipped a stop sign or turned left across your path.
+Once fault is clear, you may collect payment for medical expenses, car repairs, and the pain you have endured.

 Winning a claim involves strict deadlines and careful paperwork.
 Our team handles that load while you focus on healing.
 If questions keep you up at night, pick up the phone.